junxit/us-congress-bills-111/metadata.md

 - 2009-12-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 244.
 - 2009-12-23 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S13886-13887; text as passed Senate: S13886-13887)
 - 2009-12-23 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S13886-13887; text as passed Senate: S13886-13887)
+- 2009-12-24 — Message on Senate action sent to the House.
+- 2010-01-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2010-01-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+730.
+- 2010-01-20 — Ms. Clarke moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H226-229)
+- 2010-01-21 — Cleared for White House.
+- 2010-01-21 — Considered as unfinished business. (consideration: CR H300-301)
+- 2010-01-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-01-21 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 397 - 10 (Roll no. 16). (text as House agreed to Senate amendment: CR 1/20/2010 H226-227)
+- 2010-01-21 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 397 - 10 (Roll no. 16).(text as House agreed to Senate amendment: CR 1/20/2010 H226-227)
+- 2010-02-04 — Presented to President.
+- 2010-02-04 — Presented to President.
+- 2010-02-16 — Became Public Law No: 111-140.
+- 2010-02-16 — Became Public Law No: 111-140.
+- 2010-02-16 — Signed by President.
+- 2010-02-16 — Signed by President.